 Wall Mounted Sinks are self explanatory.
 The are attached to the wall and nothing else.
 They are often small in size and perfect for tight spaces.

-Under Counter Sinks are set under the counter.
+Under counter sinks are set under the counter.
 This allows the inside of the counter to be seen around the opening of the sink so it should be decorative or one solid piece such as granite.
 They are installed under the counter with mounting kits.
 These are very popular as well and are often referred to as under mount sinks.
 They come in numerous materials, shapes and sizes.

-Counter Top Sinks are the most popular style of any sink.
+Counter top sinks are the most popular style of any sink.
 The rim of the sink rests directly on top of the counter inside of a hole.
-The counter top material can be practically anything as long as it’s water proof.
+The countertop material can be practically anything as long as it’s waterproof.
 Materials choices are numerous and they come in several sizes and shapes.

 Most mobile home bathroom sinks are set with clips placed under the sink opening.
 The parameter is sealed under the lip of the sink.
 Unscrew the clips and run a blade between the sink and counter and lift it out.
-Then replace them with what ever style you want!
+Then replace them with whatever style you want!

 Mobile Home Toilets

 Replacing toilets is not complicated: turn the water off, empty the water out of the tank and bowl.
 Unscrew and lift.
 Anytime you move or replace a toilet you must use a new wax ring.
 It’s just not smart to reuse them (yuck!).
 There’a little more to it but the magic is in making sure it’s level.
 If it’s not level, you are going to have complications.
-Leveling brings me to the last section:
+Leveling brings me to the last section, bathroom floors.

 Mobile Home Bathroom Floors

-In the 80’s some manufacturers had the bright idea to put carpeting in the master bathrooms.
-What a total mess that decision made!
-If you have carpet in your bathroom or floating floor without a waterproof membrane under it, get it out now!
+In the 80’s, some manufacturers had the bright idea to put carpeting in the master bathrooms.
+What a mess!
+If you have carpet in your bathroom or floating floor without a waterproof membrane under it, get it out.
 The mold growing under it is not healthy and I will guarantee that it’s there, you may just not realize it.

 Alright, that should get you started on planning your bathroom remodel.
 Good luck!

-As always, thank you for reading Mobile & Manufactured Home Living
+As always, thank you for reading Mobile & Manufactured Home Living!